janjiralakirankumar/DevOpsEssentials/DevOps E-E.md

 ## Lab 2: Git operations

-Crteate the github repository based on the method shown in the course document Create an empty repository in your github account.
-Name = hello-world
+Create the GitHub repository based on the method shown in the course document Create an empty repository with the name "hello-world" in your GitHub account.

-After that, lets operate in local Git repository
+After that, let's operate in the local Git repository

 ### Initializing the local git repository and committing changes